marimourao/marimourao/README.md

 ## Hello, I'm Mari

-- 🔭 I’m currently work as an Data Analyst
+- 🔭 I work as a Data Analyst
-- 🌱 I’m currently learning SQL and Python
+- 🌱 I’m learning SQL and Python
 - 👯 I’m looking to collaborate on projects using Python
 - 😄 Pronouns: she/her